d-jaat/Software-Engineering-Project/README.md

     Matplotlib
     bcrypt
     Contact
-For any questions or suggestions, please contact [devchaudhary713939@gmail.com].
+For any questions or suggestions, please contact [devchaudhary713939@gmail.com or tanishqb41@gmail.com].